tpike3/multilevel_mesa/README.md

 ##### Network Defined Formation: ML_Mesa.net_schedule

 The formation function of the network approach is ML_Mesa.net_schedule and uses an undirected NetworkX graph object to assess what agents should form meta-agents.
 With an undirected graph and as indicated in figure one, there are three possibilities for assessing whether or not linked agents should be in the same meta-agents.
 First, simply by whether or not a link exists between the agents.
 Second, if a specific type of link exists.
 Third, if a link exists which has reached a certain value.
 For example in the SugarScape verification and validation discussed in the next section, one version forms a meta_agent if an agent and landscape cell are linked, in another version, the agents form a meta-agent if they have 10 or more trades between them.
 Although, NetworkX also offers the possibility of directed graphs and multi-graphs these options were not used for simplicity sake and because the dynamics of ABMs can account for the main aspects of these features.
 As NetworkX uses a dictionary structure to capture nodes and links, a multi-graph can be easily simulated by adding more link types along the edge, so a link may have the dictionary keys {family, tribe, job...} allowing for a link with multiple types similar to a multi-graph.
-The directed graph dynamic can also by achieved through agent interactions as the link attributes can dictate the direction of resources based on agent attributes.
+The directed graph dynamic can also be achieved through agent interactions as the link attributes can dictate the direction of resources based on agent attributes.
 The one cost is users can not use the network evaluation functions in NetowrkX associated with multi-graphs and directed graphs.
 Using an undirected graph provides a leaner, more easily understood approach without loss of network dynamics.

-**Network Formation Function**
+##### Network Formation Function

     ```
     def net_schedule(self, link_type = None, link_value = None, double = False, policy = None):
     ```